EVENTS CALENDAR

 Read interview

-My name is Carlo Daffara, founder of NodeWeaver, a company implementing open source-based private cloud platforms; formerly head of research and development at Conecta, a consulting firm specializing in open source systems.
-Italian member of the European Working Group on Libre Software and co-coordinator of the working group on SMEs of the EU ICT task force.
-Since 1999, I worked as evaluator for IST programme submissions in the field of component-based software engineering, GRIDs and international cooperation.
-Since 2000, member of the Internet Society (ISOC) working group on public software as part of the group committee, and contributed to the open source part of the article presented by ISOC to Unesco on global trends for universal access to information resources.
-Coordinator of the open source platforms technical area of the IEEE technical committee on scalable computing, and coordinator of the Open Source competence centre of the DiTeDi digital district.
-My main research field is the economics of IT, and the adoption processes of OSS infrastructures in public administrations and private companies.
+Carlo Daffara is the founder of NodeWeaver, a company implementing open source-based edge cloud platforms; formerly head of research and development at Conecta, a consulting firm specializing in open source systems.
+Former Italian member of the European Working Group on Libre Software and co-coordinator of the working group on SMEs of the EU ICT task force; since 1999 works as evaluator for EU framework programs in research and innovation.
+Since 2000, member of the Internet Society (ISOC) working group Committee on public software and Coordinator of the open source platforms technical area of the IEEE technical committee on scalable computing.

 Carlo Piana